mpresill/VBS_unitarity/workflow.md

 ```
 ./merge_multipart mjj
 ```
-Path of histograms produced with ```all_observable``` must be well specified in the code.
+Path of histograms produced with ```all_observable``` must be properly specified in the code.
 EFT contribution to include in the file must be selected in the code too (there's a section for each EFT operator, just comment the ones you want to exclude).
 The output file is a .root file named with the considered observable.
 Some examples are listed below.

 ```
 Eta_l1.root